openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 > **NOTE**<br>
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

-Provides Classic Bluetooth capabilities and Bluetooth Low Energy (BLE) scan and advertising.
+The Bluetooth module provides classic Bluetooth capabilities and Bluetooth Low Energy (BLE) scan and advertising.

 ## Modules to Import